 4.)
 Overweight – hormones that are used and may be synthesized during sleep may be altered.

-This change can lead or increase your risk for weight gain.
+This change can lead to or increase your risk of weight gain.

 – If you are awake more you may consume more

 – Some get so fatigued they don’t want to take the time to make a proper meal – when fatigued the Happy Meal sounds so much better than a salad – you know it’s true!!

 5.)
 Hypertension – high blood pressure may be seen in those getting little sleep